Strike It Rich (1986 game show): Main game

 The couple pushed the button to determine what was concealed on the monitor.
 If anything other than the bandit was revealed, the couple won the prize and was given a choice to either stop, bank their prizes, and hold their position, or to keep going to try to pass the remaining monitors, if there were any.
-If the bandit was revealed at any point in either couple's turn, the couple lost the un-banked prizes and their turn with their progress frozen at the monitor where the bandit was found.

-Once a couple's turn ended, a new category and set of answers was revealed.
-If a couple ended their turn by completing the moves and chose not to bank the prizes, they retained control.
-However, if a couple ended their turn by banking prizes or by finding the bandit, then the opposing couple received control.
+Once a contract was completed, the couple would be shown the next category and set of answers and asked whether or not they wanted to play on.
+Stopping would bank their prizes and pass control to the other couple, while continuing put any unbanked prizes at risk.
+If at any point the bandit came up, their turn would end, their position would be frozen, and any unbanked prizes would be lost.
+The couples could also lose unbanked prizes with an incorrect answer.
+If they reached a point where they needed less than three answers to reach the end of their archway, a couple was not allowed to select any more than the necessary amount of questions.

 Once one of the couples passed the seventh monitor, one last question called the "Strike It Rich question" awaited them at the end of the archway.
 This question did not have multiple possible answers and thus did not require the use of the game board.
 Instead, the card bearing the question was placed in a holder on the monitor and its category was not revealed until Garagiola removed the card from its holder.
-This question was also asked if time was called when none of the couples passed the seventh monitor.

 The first couple to answer their Strike It Rich question won the game and moved on to the bonus round.
-Answering the question incorrectly cost the couple that did so any unbanked prizes that they had and control went back to the opposing couple who resumed from where they had left off.

-Both teams were able to keep any prizes they managed to bank during the course of the game.
+As before, an incorrect answer lost any unbanked prizes and control.
+Each couple was able to keep whatever prizes they had banked, regardless of the outcome.

+Games did not straddle episodes.
+If neither couple had reached the end of their archways before time was called, the couple furthest along would be asked their Strike It Rich question.
+If they answered correctly, they won the game.
+If not, the opposing couple got a chance to answer theirs for the win.